 Written By Ng Jing Zhi, Singapore

-The last thing anyone would want when travelling overseas would be unexpected changes to the itinerary.
-I guess God didn’t get the memo when I embarked on my very first mission trip a few months ago to Tokyo, Japan, as part of a Bible school programme I was attending at my church.
+The last thing anyone would want when traveling overseas would be unexpected changes to the itinerary.
+I guess God didn’t get the memo when I embarked on my very first mission trip a few months ago to Tokyo, Japan, as part of a Bible school program I was attending at my church.

 To be honest, there weren’t any prophetic dreams or visions from God telling me that I had to go there.
 In fact, my interest in Japan only started growing earlier this year after I watched the popular anime movie, Your Name (Kimi no Na wa).